-Goal: explain an instance of classification

-Choose a subset of features s.t.
+Goal: explain an instance of classification (a specific prediction) Explanation is a subset of features, s.t.

-- Given only the explanation it is "probabilistically sufficient" Under the feature distribution, it is likely to make the prediction to be explained - 2.
+- The explanation is "probabilistically sufficient" Under the feature distribution, given the explanation, the classifier is likely to make the observed prediction. - 2.
 It is minimal and "simple"